Panasonic G85 vs Canon G1 X Mark III

 Review summary: Panasonic G85 vs Canon G1 X Mark III

 So what conclusions can be drawn?
-Which of the two cameras – the Panasonic G85 or the Canon G1 X Mark III – has the upper hand?
+Is the Panasonic G85 better than the Canon G1 X Mark III or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.